 That’s 45 minutes minimum.
 And that's IF everything goes smoothly.

 With Tasty Roundups, it’s more like 5 minutes.
-Just search, click, and the post title, image, and excerpt are pulled in automatically.
+Search for a post, click, and the title, image, and excerpt pull in automatically.

 Instead of letting those recipes sit in her archive, she brings them back when readers are searching for them most.

-That’s why roundup posts are so worth it.
-They save you time and give your content a further purpose!
+That’s why roundup posts are worth it.
+They save you time and give your content a further purpose.

-How to easily create a roundup post in WordPress (with internal links)
+How to create a roundup post in WordPress (with internal links)

-Tasty Roundups comes in for the other half of the work — pulling in your post title, image, link, and excerpt all in one click.
+Tasty Roundups handles the other half.
+It pulls in your post title, image, link, and excerpt in one click.
+Here's how it works. ⬇️

 1. Download Tasty Roundups and add it to your site

-After you grab Tasty Roundups, install it like any other WordPress plugin.
+Grab Tasty Roundups, and install it like any other WordPress plugin.
+Upload, activate, done.
+If anything snags, our support docs have you covered.

 2. Start a new post and add the Tasty Roundup block

-Click the [+] and search for Tasty Roundup.
+Open a new post and click the [+] to add a block and search for Tasty Roundup.
 Then, choose the Tasty Roundup block.
 Not the Tasty Roundups Legacy block.
+(The Legacy block is the old version.
+You don't want it.)

 🍭 Tasty Tip: Building a roundup around a specific cuisine, diet, or cooking method?
-Type the name of the category, cuisine, diet, or cooking method you want.
-Then pull your picks right into the Tasty Roundups block.
-No more endlessly searching through posts.
+You can search by taxonomy: type the name of a category, cuisine, diet, or tag and Tasty Roundups filters your posts instantly.
+No more scrolling through your entire archive to find the right recipes.

 4. Edit and style your content roundup!

-You can rearrange the order, edit the text, or customize the button label on each card.
+Rearrange the order, edit the text, or customize the button label on each card.
+Want “See the recipe” for a dinner roundup or “View itinerary” for travel?
+Up to you.

-Want to learn about even more styling options?
-Like choosing layout, card shape, or image style?
-Check out our support guides on how to publish a roundup post and Tasty Roundups settings.
+For more styling options, see our support guides on how to publish a roundup post and Tasty Roundups settings.

 5. Publish your roundup post